daria-serkova/aws-cdk/documents-services/documents-management-solution/README.md

 ### 1. Document Storage and Retrieval

-- Secure and scalable storage for contracts, invoices, HR files, and project documentation.
+- Secure and scalable storage for any types of documents (contracts, invoices, claims, HR files, etc).
 - Metadata tagging for efficient organization and retrieval.

-### 2. Document Sharing and Collaboration
+### 2. TBD: Document Sharing and Collaboration

 - Version control and history tracking for collaborative editing.
 - Access controls to manage viewing and editing permissions.